 - Township – Large gardens, Cloning facility, Hospital

 - City – Shuttleport, Theater

-Crystal Valley’s blueprint anticipated a high rate of traffic because of its proximity to the Force Crystal Hunters Cave.
+Crystal Valley’s blueprint was created to accommodate a high amount of traffic because of its proximity to the Force Crystal Hunters Cave.
 It was the equivalent to the MMORPG version of the Gold Rush.
 We planned several districts, where members who specialized in a certain field, like Commerce, can place their shops/vendors.

 The mayor can recruit any citizen into the city militia at the city management terminal if they have the Martial Planning 1 skill.
 Militia members may use the following new commands:

 - /cityban – The banned player may not enter a civic structure in the city and may not use the shuttleport.

 - /citywarn – Warns the player to leave the city right away!
 Warned players become attackable by the militia.
 The TEF from /citywarn lasts 5 minutes.
 If a warned player is outside the city radius, they may not attack or be attacked by militia.
 Note that normal PvP rules apply, so Imperials will always be able to attack Rebels and vice versa, regardless as to the state of /citywarn.

 <TPF>, <CR> and <EXO> had many end-game level crafters.
 This part of the city was where people placed their vendors and houses that showcased their weapons, armor, and clothing.

 Jataclark Zubrin of <TPF> was one of the best Master Tailors on the server.
 Teleck Fragger of <CR> specialized in building heavy weapons such as flamethrowers, rocket launchers, grenades, and lightning cannons.
 Typically, players who dedicated their time to running a business would also live out of the same location.
 Certain weaponsmiths like Stettin Palver resided on Corellia but in this part of the ‘verse, everything that was ever worth buying could be found in Crystal Valley.